colin-greenstreet/GreenStreetCRM/README.md

 It has four data entities:

-Company
+Company,
-Contact - a child of Company
+Contact - a child of Company,
-Opportunity - a child of Company and Contact
+Opportunity - a child of Company and Contact,
-Action - a child of Opportunity denoting a 'to do' associated with the Opportunity
+Action - a child of Opportunity denoting a 'to do' associated with the Opportunity.

 Each entity has a tableview to view, edit, add and delete.
 Add and edit accomplished via an Auxilliary view.